SP-VIO: Robust and Efficient Filter-Based Visual Inertial Odometry with State Transformation Model and Pose-Only Visual Description: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} inertial odometry (VIO) technology is widely used in various mobile robots for autonomous navigation.
-Although different VIO algorithms have been developed in the past decade, roboticists still expect algorithms with lower computation costs, higher accuracy, and better robustness.
+\IEEEPARstart{V}{isual} inertial odometry (VIO) technology is widely used in various unmanned systems for autonomous navigation.
+Although different VIO algorithms have been developed in the past decade, the unmanned systems industry still expect algorithms with lower computation costs, higher accuracy, and better robustness.

-The mainstream VIO algorithms can be broadly divided into two categories: optimization-based \cite{WOS:000350472800005,WOS:000712319501044,WOS:000442341000003,WOS:000725804900006,WOS:000525362000002} and filter-based methods \cite{9196524,WOS:000411059400002,WOS:000424646100016,indelman2012real,4209642}.
+The mainstream VIO algorithms can be broadly divided into two categories: optimization-based \cite{WOS:000350472800005,WOS:000712319501044,WOS:000442341000003,WOS:000725804900006,WOS:000525362000002} and filter-based methods \cite{4209642,9196524,doi:10.1177/0278364913481251,WOS:000424646100016,WOS:000411059400002,indelman2012real,fan2024schurvins}.
 Benchmark experiments \cite{WOS:000446394502008,WOS:000494942307003} show that filter-based VIO has the advantages of high computational efficiency and small memory requirements, and has a good application prospect in payload-constrained embedded systems.
-However, compared with the optimization-based VIO, filter-based methods are more efficient and also have the problem of insufficient accuracy, which limits the application of this method in some scenarios.
+However, compared with the optimization-based VIO, filter-based methods are more efficient but also have the problem of insufficient accuracy, which limits their application in some scenarios.

-Taking MSCKF \cite{4209642}, the representative work of filter-based VIO, as an example, this method uses null space projection to simplify the residual model and then performs EKF update to estimate the corresponding pose.
+Taking MSCKF \cite{4209642,9196524,doi:10.1177/0278364913481251,WOS:000424646100016}, the representative work of filter-based VIO, as an example, this method uses null space projection to simplify the residual model and then performs EKF update to estimate the corresponding pose.
 Because the 3D features used in the visual residual model are obtained only through a 3D reconstruction process and are not jointly optimized with the system's pose, it is easy to cause the accumulation of linearization errors and lead to the decline of navigation accuracy.
 In addition, EKF is prone to filtering inconsistency problems, that is, misestimating the observability of the system leads to performance degradation, which is also an important factor affecting the accuracy of filter-based VIO \cite{doi:10.1177/0278364913481251}.

 In summary, it can be found that the main reason for the accuracy damage of filter-based VIO is the accumulation of linearization errors \cite{fan2024schurvins}.
 Therefore, if we can solve the problem that filter-based methods are susceptible to linearization errors, it will help to develop a VIO framework that is both highly precise and efficient.